michaelangelopineda/milestones1-singer-ritajessa/README.md

     -   This page contains a modal for inquiries and bookings so that users can get in touch with the artist management.
 It was designed simple and very straightforward.

+- ### Form-sent (Feedback) Page

+    -   This page contains the feedback about successfully sending a booking/inquiry or subscribing to the newsletter wherein the artist's logo at the back will redirect you back to the Home Page.

 - ## C. Future Features

     -   I would like to add a feature to the upcoming events on which user can buy tickets through the website.